falue/waldo/docs/docs.md

 ```
 waldo ls [project_name] [--bt_only]
 ```
-Lists a specific project with [-p project_name] and every channel of it and their details.
+Lists a specific project with [project_name] and every channel of it and their details.
 Points out difficulties like multiple use of servo_pin, missing files or config data.
-Omit [-p project_name] to get prompted var options.
+Omit [project_name] to get prompted var options.
 Only prints projects which are defined as buttons with option [--bt_only]

 ```